Posted: 5/9/2022 | May 9th, 2022

 1650 Broadway, Times Square, +1 212 956 5151, ellensstardustdiner.com.
 Open daily, 7am-midnight.
 There’s usually a line so be sure to plan ahead!

 New York’s City Hall is a great piece of historic architecture and has a beautiful little park that’s filled with office workers during lunch (as well as a circular tablet about the site’s history).
 To learn about the building’s history, art, and architecture, take one of the tours.
 This way, you’ll be able to see the landmarked rotunda, city council chamber, Governor’s Room, and the City Hall Portrait Collection.

 City Hall Park.
-Pre-reserved tours are typically offered for groups (10–20 people) on Mondays and Tuesdays at 10:30am and for individuals on Thursdays at 10am.
+When operational (tours are not running currently), pre-reserved tours are typically offered for groups (10–20 people) on Mondays and Tuesdays at 10:30am and for individuals on Thursdays at 10am.
 There are also first-come, first-served tours on Wednesdays at 12pm.

 Walk the Brooklyn Bridge